How do you get ovarian cancer?

 Abdominal fluid aspiration: If the patient's abdomen is swollen, there may be a buildup of fluid, which can be examined by using a fine needle to remove some fluid through the abdomen.

 Biopsy: The usual way to diagnose ovarian cancer is to remove the tumor or part of the tumor to examine for the presence of cancer cells.

 Treatment for ovarian cancer may consist of surgery, chemotherapy, radiation therapy, hormone therapy, or targeted therapy.
 Often more than one treatment is used.

 The kind of treatment depends on many factors, including the type of ovarian cancer, its stage and grade, as well as the general health of the patient.

-Treatment usually involves 3-6 chemotherapy sessions (called cycles) which will be given 3-4 weeks apart, giving the body time to recover.
+Treatment usually involves 3 to 6 chemotherapy sessions, or cycles.
+These will be given 3 to 4 weeks apart, to allow the body time to recover.
 If the cancer returns or begins to grow back again, chemotherapy may be given again to shrink it.

 If cancer is still present after chemotherapy treatment, doctors will switch to other treatments.

-Radiation is less often used in ovarian cancer treatment - it is not generally considered effective.
+Radiation is less often used in ovarian cancer treatment.
 It may be used if there are small traces of cancer in the reproductive system, or to treat the symptoms of advanced cancer.